tweedegolf/storage-abstraction/README.md

 This method is particularly handy when you want to store files while they are being processed; for instance if a user has uploaded a full-size image and you want to store resized versions of this image in the storage; you can pipe the output stream of the resizing process directly to the storage.

 > [!WARNING]
-> In a future version the return type of this function will change to:
+> In a future version this function will no longer return a url anymore.
+Please use `getPublicURL` or `getPresignedURL` to get the URL of an object in a bucket.
+The return type of this function will change to:
 >
 > ```typescript
 > export interface ResultObjectBoolean {
 >   value: boolean | null;
 >   error: string | null;
 > }
 > ```

-You can use `getPublicURL` or `getPresignedURL` to get the URL of an object in a bucket.

 ### getFileAsURL (deprecated)